-Registered Mental Health Nurses (NMC or NMBI), Registered Learning Disability Nurses (NMC), Arts Psychotherapists (HCPC), Occupational Therapists (HCPC) and Registered Social Workers (HCPC or CORU) who:
+Registered Mental Health Nurses (NMC or NMBI), Registered Learning Disability Nurses (NMC), Arts Psychotherapists (HCPC), Occupational Therapists (HCPC) and Registered Social Workers who:

-- Have mental health training, can recognise and assess common mental health problems and have experience of working in a mental health setting, and
+Have mental health training, can recognise and assess common mental health problems and have experience of working in a mental health setting.

-- Have training and a minimum of two years’ experience of providing one-to-one psychotherapy, either as part of their professional training or in addition to it, and
+Have training and a minimum of two years’ experience of providing one-to-one psychotherapy, in addition to their professional training.

 Have provided a reference from their clinical supervisor confirming the above.

 Counsellors/Psychotherapists MUST hold accreditation OR have submitted proof that they have had their application approved for FULL accreditation for one of the following professional bodies:

 • National Counselling & Psychotherapy Society Accredited Professional (NCPS Accredited Professional) grade

 • Federation of Drug and Alcohol Practitioners (FDAP) who are NCAC accredited.